 Project Goals & Objectives 15 Points

-Narrative
+Narrative (5000 Characters)

 Provide a narrative that states the goals and measurable objectives to be accomplished through the ESG funded eligible categories and activities during the 2027 period effective October 1, 2026 through September 30, 2027.
 If your agency serves families, provide an approximate number of households served for each objective including a breakdown of adults and children.
 Data is required in this format for reporting according to HUD protocols.